<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=22574&amp;fmt=gif">

 Why You Need to Properly Classify Contingent Workers

-Posted by HCM Works on 7 Aug 2015
+Posted by HCMWorks on 7 Aug 2015

 The contingent workforce is a global staffing trend that’s becoming increasingly popular among business owners.
 Using contingent workers can provide added flexibility and cut your labour costs significantly.
 When you hire on a per-project basis, there’s no need to pay a salary, benefits, sick days and vacation days, or overtime.
 It isn’t necessary to withhold taxes, Canada Pension Plan contributions, or Employment Insurance premiums or pay your portion of these deductions.
 As such, payroll, benefits administration, and HR costs are reduced as well.